Self-Training Guided Disentangled Adaptation for Cross-Domain Remote Sensing Image Semantic Segmentation: Proposed Method

 \subsection{Domain Disentangled Module on Single-Domain Cross-Style Features}

 From source and target student backbones, we can obtain two-style features for source and target images.
-With feature-level adversarial learning on these features, domain shift problem is alleviated.
+With feature-level adversarial learning on these features, the domain shift problem is alleviated.
 Naturally, we prepare to extract universal and unique features from single-domain cross-style features.
 In this paper, we propose a domain disentangled module (DDM).
-The module structure is shown in Fig.\ref{Fig3}.
-In DDM, two input features are extracted by two student backbones from single domain image, so two features have different styles.
-Here, we first propose a common fusion block to generate fused prototype ($\bm{z_{ST}}$) and fused feature map ($\bm{Z_{ST}}$).
-The detailed process of fusion block is shown in Eq.\ref{Eq6}.
+The module structure is shown in Fig.~\ref{Fig3}.
+In DDM, two input features are extracted by two student backbones from the single domain image, so two features have different styles.
+Here, we propose a fusion block to generate a fused prototype ($\bm{z_{ST}}$) and feature map ($\bm{Z_{ST}}$).
+The forward process of the fusion block is shown in Eq.~\ref{Eq6}.

-As shown in Fig.\ref{Fig3}, $f(\cdot)$ denotes a fully-connected layer (dimensionality-reduction). $f_{c}(\cdot)$ denotes a convolutional layer. $avg(\cdot)$ denotes channel-wise global average pooling operation. $\bm{F_{ST}} = \bm{F_{S}} + \bm{F_{T}}$.
+As shown in Fig.~\ref{Fig3}, $f(\cdot)$ denotes a fully-connected layer (dimensionality-reduction). $f_{c}(\cdot)$ denotes a convolutional layer. $avg(\cdot)$ denotes channel-wise global average pooling operation. $\bm{F_{ST}} = \bm{F_{S}} + \bm{F_{T}}$.
 We then propose a disentangling block to decouple unique and invariant features.
 This block can be separated into two parts.
-The first part is designed to extract unique feature.
-Even if source student and target student backbone can represent single-domain image as source and target styles, the output features are still mixtures partially containing other style feature (E.g., source-domain source-style feature contains some target-style information).
-Therefore, unique feature extraction can be regarded as purifying the style-specific feature from fused feature.
+The first part is designed to extract unique features.
+Even though source and target student backbones can represent single-domain images as source and target styles, the output features are still mixtures partially containing other style features (E.g., source-domain source-style feature contains some target-style information).
+Therefore, unique feature extraction can be regarded as purifying the style-specific feature from the fused feature.
 As shown in Fig.\ref{Fig3}, $\bm{z_{ST}}$ is served as a guided prototype to generate two complementary vectors ($\bm{v_{S}}$ and $\bm{v_{T}}$).
-The generation process is shown in Eq.\ref{Eq7} and Eq.\ref{Eq8}.
+The generation process is shown in Eq.~\ref{Eq7} and Eq.~\ref{Eq8}.